myselfhimself/gmic-sphinx/README.md

 ## Releasing
 If you are maintainer and would like to trigger a new release for this project, you do not need any credential since they are stored as Github Secret for this project.
+You just have:
+1. Change the version number in the `setup.py`'s `setup()` function.
-You just have to Git-push a new tag, as described in this [Github Action Worfklow file](https://github.com/myselfhimself/gmic-sphinx/blob/master/.github/workflows/releasetopypiontag.yml).
+1. to Git-push a new tag, as described in this [Github Action Worfklow file](https://github.com/myselfhimself/gmic-sphinx/blob/master/.github/workflows/releasetopypiontag.yml).

 # License
 This project is under the [CeCILL License](https://github.com/myselfhimself/gmic-sphinx/blob/master/LICENSE).